 This is why the boardgame Renaissance of the last 20 years hit me so hard when I discovered it – in Europe, you have a mainstream movement of Discipline apps being built, and it’s slowly *too creeping into our world.

-So besides writing articles and books, doing podcasts, teaching classes, what else can I do?
+So besides writing articles and books, teaching classes, doing lectures, what else can I do?
 I can make games that are examples of it.
 Specifically, I want to make games that are Discipline apps, but have all of the great production values and accessibility of the modern Compulsion app.
-Discipline apps don’t have to be dry and ugly, and I hope we’re demonstrating that with AURO.
+Discipline apps don’t have to be dry and ugly, and I hope we’re demonstrating that with Auro.

 But I’m obviously just one person, and I have no illusions about the fact that the amount of impact I can have on the direction of the world of videogames is pretty close to – but not quite – nothing.
 There are a lot of huge hurdles that are between our current situation and a world where people understand the realities of compulsion apps, but probably the biggest one is the following:

 This reminds me of an person making excuses for his/her abusive spouse.
 I’ve met people who are perfectly smart – some probably smarter than I am – who totally understand how these Skinner-box-esque games work, and they they go ahead and play stuff like Diablo anyway.
 And not just play it, but actively try to convince others to, as well.
 Numerous people tried to make me play Diablo 3 when it came out.

 This, even when it takes a ton of time to play, and yields you nothing but meaningless extrinsic rewards like XP points, gold, and loot.

 My explanation for this phenomenon is that people are again, primed to like these things.
 They grew up with it, and formed identities around being a person who engages with these things.
 They’re invested, both culturally and even financially.